-Mr W complains that National Savings and Investments (NS&I) hasn't accurately accounted for Savings Certificates (SCs) which he holds individually, as well as in trust for his sister and as a beneficiary of trusts.
-He's also unhappy NS&I is now saying he isn't entitled to continue holding some of these SCs.
-Mr W is represented by his mother, Ms W2.
-But for simplicity I'm just going to refer to Mr W throughout.
+Ms W complains that National Savings and Investments (NS&I) hasn't accurately accounted for Savings Certificates (SCs) which she holds individually, as well as in trust for her brother and as a beneficiary of trusts.
+She's also unhappy NS&I is now saying she isn't entitled to continue holding some of these SCs.
+Ms W is represented by her mother, Ms W2.
+But for simplicity I'm just going to refer to Ms W throughout.